 Practicing Exclusively Family Law Since 2011

-The Parents Moral Fitness Is Not As Important To The Law As It Is To The Litigants
+The Parents Moral Fitness for Child Custody Is Not As Important To The Law As It Is To The Litigants

 Family law, by nature, is more personal than are criminal or civil laws.
 The litigants are not faceless entities like corporations or “the state”.
 They are spouses, or at least significant others, that once loved each other.
 Unfortunately, the mutual bitterness resulting from a couple’s divorce or break-up often spills over into the child custody litigation between them.

 However, the clients' perceived moral fitness flaws of their spouses or partners will probably not seriously impact the outcome of their child custody litigation.
 However convincing a client is, it will be more difficult for a parent's character flaw to change the ruling of the family court judge than selling ice to Eskimos.

-To help you prepare for a child custody litigation, I have listed below the reasons why family court judges do not give as much weight as do the litigants to the moral fitness of their soon-to-be ex-spouses or ex-partners.
-If you are facing a divorce or paternity case with minor children involved, this list will help you reduce the stresses associated with these cases.
+To help you prepare for a child custody litigation, I have listed below three reasons why family court judges do not give as much weight as do the litigants to the moral fitness of their soon-to-be ex-spouses or ex-partners.
+If you are facing a divorce or paternity case with minor children involved, reading these three reasons will help you reduce the stresses associated with these cases.